 MEET Battery Research Center and Helmholtz Institute Münster celebrate 10plus5 years

-Two research institutions have made Münster a globally renowned location for battery research: ten years ago, MEET Battery Research Center of the University of Münster (WWU) was founded, five years later, the Helmholtz-Institute Münster (HI MS) of Forschungszentrum Jülich (FZJ).
+Two research institutions have made Münster a globally renowned location for battery research: ten years ago, the MEET Battery Research Center at the University of Münster was founded, five years later, the Helmholtz-Institute Münster of Forschungszentrum Jülich.
 Around 150 guests were greeted yesterday (18 September) at the double jubilee celebrations, including high-ranking representatives of city, state and federal politics.

 Impressions and o-sounds about the MEET anniversary can be found in the picture gallery.